mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 - Allow the user to have thier score displaye don the leaderboard if it is a top ten high score

 ### User Goals
-- Play a fun and interactive online numbers and words puzzle game similar to the U.K. T.V. gameshow Countdown
+- Play a fun, family friendly, interactive online numbers and words puzzle game similar to the U.K. T.V. gameshow Countdown
 - Quickly understand the rules of the game and how to play
-- Be able to keep track of the game score and to try to beat their previous high score
+- Be able to keep track of the game score and try to beat their previous high score
+- Learn from the game through suggested words and number solutions
 - Play the game as often as desired
 - Achieve a top ten high score that appears on the game leaderboard